“Captivating…unforgettable…hilarious”

 Aarti talking with President Obama about masculinity on her popular podcast “Art of Power.”

-President Barack Obama was Guest #7 on Aarti’s popular podcast Art of Power.
+President Barack Obama was Guest #8 on Aarti’s popular podcast Art of Power.
 He said he was “happy to get in on the ground floor.”

-OFFERING: Finding Open Spaces to Connect, and Build Power
+OFFERING: Using Your Voice to Build Power

 Want to learn more?
 Email tour@aartishahani.com to start the conversation.